pimmyye/hello-world/README.md

 hello-world
 ===========

-My first repository, just learn how to use github.
+My first repository, just learn how to work with github.